 First things first.
 The top of your work surface should be your elbow level.
 This means you have can comfortably place your eblows on the surface with your upper arms more or less hanging loose straight down.
 This is prevent your shoulder muscles from straining to hold your arms up all day.

 You might see some people working on surfaces much higher than elbow height while resting your elbows or lower arms near the elbows on the work surface.
-Yes, while this alleviates the strain on your shoulder muscles, it reduces blood circulation.
+While this alleviates the strain on your shoulder muscles, it reduces blood circulation.

-Once your working surface is at the right height, you now need to organise the items on the work surface.
+Once your working surface is at the right height, you now need to organise the items on the work surface for better ergonomics.
 You need to sort them out into three different frequency of use – Usual work, Occsaional Work and Rare work.
 Work here can refer to equipment such as stationary or documents or folders.

 Next you then organise the work items into their respective “semi-circular zones” (see figure for layout).